cybertraining-dsc/sp21-599-357/project/index.md

 ## Abstract

-The goal of this project is to classify protein families based on their sequence of aminoacids.
+The goal of this project is to predict the family of a protein based on the amino acid sequence of the protein.
+The structure and function of a protein are determined by the amino acid sequence that composes it.
 In the protein structure data set, each protein is classified according to its function.
 Categories include: HYDROLASE, OXYGEN TRANSPORT, VIRUS, SIGNALING PROTEIN, etc. dozens of kinds.
 In this project, we will use nucleic acid sequences to predict the type of protein.

-Related research includes BLAST[^1], which is a protein search engine.
+Although there are already protein search engines such as BLAST[^1] that can directly query the known protein families.
+But for unknown proteins, it is still important to use deep learning algorithms to predict their functions.

+Protein classification is a simpler problem than protein structure prediction[^7].
+The latter requires the complete spatial structure of the protein, and the required deep learning model is extremely complex.

 **Keywords:** Protein Sequences, Deep learning